-In order to turn on source tracking, you must enable Automatic redirect.
+In order to turn on source tracking for bookings made through your private website, you must enable Automatic redirect.
 ScheduleOnce does not store source tracking information internally, and only facilitates the passing of your UTM tags to a third-party page.

 You must set up your own landing page or custom confirmation page that is configured for use with web analytics.

 - In the Booking form and redirect section, turn Automatic redirect ON (Figure 1).

 - Enter the URL that you've configured for web analytics.
 You can add UTM tags to your ScheduleOnce Booking page links manually, or use a URL-building tool.

 - Check the box to Pass source tracking tags to redirect page.

 - Click Save.

 - If you use Website integration, go to the Schedule button in the top navigation menu and select Publish on your website.
 Select your publishing option.
 In the Customer data step, select Customer data is passed via URL parameters.

 Source tracking is now enabled and you can now analyze the source tracking data for your bookings.